Fix: No Device Connected (Wacom)

 2. Click the Download button after selecting the language.

 1. Select “vredist_x64.exe” and press Next.
-Soon after the download will commence.
+The download will commence shortly.
 Save the file in an accessible location and run the exe file.

 1. After the installation is complete, restart your computer and check if the problem is solved.

-Note: If you are using 64 bit Windows, you can install both (vredist_x64.exe and vredist_x86.exe).
-However, if you have 32 bit, you should only install “vredist_x86.exe”.
-You can check which version of Windows you have by press Windows + S, type “system information” and open the application which comes forth.
+Note: If you are using 64-bit Windows, you can install both (vredist_x64.exe and vredist_x86.exe).
+However, if you have 32-bit, you should only install “vredist_x86.exe”.
+You can check which version of Windows you have by pressing Windows + S, typing “system information,” and opening the application that appears.

 ABOUT THE AUTHOR